-After you have received a copy of your credit report, identify as many errors you can find to include in a credit report dispute letter.
+After you have received a copy of your credit report, identify as many errors as you can find to include in a credit report dispute letter.
 The more mistakes you can find the better chance of you fixing your credit score.

 Step 2: Write a Dispute Letter to Your Credit Bureau

 When you believe that you have found all the errors, start writing a credit bureau dispute letter.
-Make sure to list all the mistakes you want fixed and include documents to support your claims.
+Make sure to list all the mistakes you want to be fixed and include documents to support your claims.

-It is important to include supporting documents because, without sufficient documents, the credit bureaus can simply say that they did not receive enough to consider the dispute investigation-worthy.
+It is important to include supporting documents because, without sufficient documents, the credit bureaus can simply say that they did not receive enough to consider the dispute investigation worthy.